 A large variety of graphs can be derived from software, each one focusing on particular characteristics.
 Hence, nodes and edges can have various meanings.
 An example of software graph is the \textit{dependency graph} in which nodes are modules (\eg{} packages, classes, \etc{} depending on the chosen granularity) and edges reflect that an element uses another one (\eg{} function call, inheritance, field access, \etc{}).

 Dependency graphs are directed graphs as dependencies are oriented.
 The nodes composing a dependency graph can be of two different types.
-First, there are \emph{application nodes} (a.k.a. app nodes) that are nodes which belong to the core software itself.
-Second, there are \emph{library nodes} (a.k.a. lib nodes) which are nodes which belong to an external library.
+First, there are \emph{application nodes} (\aka app nodes) that are nodes which belong to the core software itself.
+Second, there are \emph{library nodes} (\aka lib nodes) which are nodes which belong to an external library.
 For instance, a class of software package ``Eclipse'' may use a class in\texttt{java.util} library.
 The former is an application node, the latter is a library node.

-From this distinction between the two types of nodes, there are two types of edges in a software dependency graph: \begin{inparaenum}[(i)] \item [app-app edges] application nodes to application nodes , we call them \emph{endo-dependencies}, they express that a core class depends on another core class; \item [app-lib edges] application nodes to library nodes, we call them \emph{exo-dependencies}, they express that a core class depends on a library class. \end{inparaenum} Fig.~\ref{figure:applibschema} illustrates these notions.
-On the left-hand side on the figure are emphasized endo-dependencies, on the right-hand side, the bold red arrows crossing the system boundary are exo-dependencies. \emph{In this paper, we exclusively focus on endo-dependencies.}
+From this distinction between the two types of nodes, there are two types of edges in a software dependency graph: \begin{inparaenum}[(i)] \item [an app-app edge] connects an application node to an application node.
+We call them \emph{endo-dependencies}: they express that a core class depends on another core class; \item [an app-lib edges] connects an application node to a library node.
+We call them \emph{exo-dependencies}: they express that a core class depends on a library class. \end{inparaenum} Fig.~\ref{figure:applibschema} illustrates these notions.
+On the left-hand side of the figure, endo-dependencies are emphasized; on the right-hand side, the red arrows crossing the system boundary are exo-dependencies. \emph{In this paper, we exclusively focus on endo-dependencies.}